 This itinerary includes our four top experiences in Iceland: the Fimmvörðuháls hike, Landmannalaugar, the glacier walk, and Kerlingarfjöll.
 With 10 days in Iceland, you also have enough time to go scuba diving or snorkeling at Silfra, tour the Golden Circle, spend some time in Reykjavík, hike to Glymur waterfall, and see the highlights along the south coast.

-For more sample itineraries, check out our article 10 Day Iceland Itinerary: 4 Amazing Itineraries for more ideas for your trip to Iceland.
+For more sample itineraries, check out our article 10 Day Iceland Itinerary: 4 Epic Road Trip Itineraries for more ideas for your trip to Iceland.

 How to Use This Map: Click the tab in the top left hand corner of the map to view the layers (daily itinerary and the driving route).
 You can click the check marks to hide or show layers.
 If you click the icons on the map, you can get more information about each point of interest.